OrchardCMS/OrchardCore/src/docs/guides/contributing/benchmarking.md

 ## `OrchardCore.Benchmarks`

 In the [`OrchardCore.Benchmarks` project](https://github.com/OrchardCMS/OrchardCore/tree/main/test/OrchardCore.Benchmarks) we have several benchmarks created with [BenchmarkDotNet](https://benchmarkdotnet.org/).
-When we troubleshoot some performance issue, we extend these to measure the performance impact of the changes.
+When we troubleshoot some performance issues, we extend these to measure the performance impact of the changes.

 ### Running `OrchardCore.Benchmarks` benchmarks